Routstr/otrta-client/README.md

-⚠️ **Don't be reckless:** This project is in early development, it does however work with real sats!
-Always use amounts you don't mind loosing.

-**⚠️ IMPORTANT NOTE**: This README describes the project's end goal and vision.
-The current implementation is in early development, experimental, and not yet stable for production use.
-Features described here represent the intended functionality which is still being actively developed.

-**Millisatoshi Precision Support** - Both server and client now support millisatoshi (msat) micropayments for ultra-precise billing!
-No more rounding errors or overpayment waste - pay exactly what you consume down to the millisatoshi level.

-# Wallet Gateway
+# otrta routstr client

 A privacy-focused payment gateway that enables anonymous micropayments using e-cash notes (also known as Cashu notes) for accessing Large Language Models via the OpenAI API.

 ## Project Overview

-Wallet Gateway is a privacy-focused payment gateway that enables anonymous micropayments using e-cash notes (also known as Cashu notes) for accessing Large Language Models via the OpenAI API.
+otrta Gateway is a privacy-focused payment gateway that enables anonymous micropayments using e-cash notes (also known as Cashu notes) for accessing Large Language Models via the OpenAI API.
 On the client side, it provides a Local Proxy that manages these notes using the Local Proxy Wallet.
 The Local Proxy modifies API requests to include the notes.
 On the server side, the 402 Server acts as a wrapper around the OpenAI API, handling note redemption, payment processing, and change generation with the help of the Server's Wallet.

 ### Key Features